-- (1) All new construction or substantial improvements must be designed (or modified) and adequately anchored to prevent flotation, collapse or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy; - (2) All new construction or substantial improvements must be constructed by methods and practices that minimize flood damage; - (3) All new construction or substantial improvements must be constructed with materials resistant to flood damage; - (4) All new construction or substantial improvements must be constructed with electrical, heating, ventilation, plumbing, and air conditioning equipment and other service facilities, with associated machinery and equipment, must be elevated at least 12 inches above the base flood elevation (BFE), with the exception of utility meters and equipment specifically designed to withstand inundation according to the standards of the International Residential Codes and the National Floodplain Insurance Program (NFIP).; - (5) All new construction or substantial improvements within area of special flood hazard areas must have the lowest floor, including basement, elevated at least 18 inches above the base flood elevation (BFE). - (6) All new and replacement water supply systems must be designed to minimize or eliminate infiltration of flood waters into the system; - (7) New and replacement sanitary sewage systems must be designed to minimize or eliminate infiltration of flood waters into the system and discharge from the systems into flood waters; - (8) On-site waste disposal systems, constructed in accordance with Sec 98-432, must be located to avoid impairment to them or contamination from them during flooding; and, a.
-An elevation certificate must be prepared, submitted, and accepted prior to the slab being poured; and b.
-An elevation certificate must be prepared, submitted, and accepted prior to the issuance of the certificate of occupancy.
+- All new construction or substantial improvements must be designed (or modified) and adequately anchored to prevent flotation, collapse or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy; - All new construction or substantial improvements must be constructed by methods and practices that minimize flood damage; - All new construction or substantial improvements must be constructed with materials resistant to flood damage; - All new construction or substantial improvements must be constructed with electrical, heating, ventilation, plumbing, and air conditioning equipment and other service facilities, with associated machinery and equipment, must be elevated at least 12 inches above the base flood elevation (BFE), with the exception of utility meters and equipment specifically designed to withstand inundation according to the standards of the International Residential Codes and the National Floodplain Insurance Program (NFIP).; - All new construction or substantial improvements within area of special flood hazard areas must have the lowest floor, including basement, elevated at least 18 inches above the base flood elevation (BFE). - All new and replacement water supply systems must be designed to minimize or eliminate infiltration of flood waters into the system; - New and replacement sanitary sewage systems must be designed to minimize or eliminate infiltration of flood waters into the system and discharge from the systems into flood waters; - On-site waste disposal systems, constructed in accordance with Sec 98-432, must be located to avoid impairment to them or contamination from them during flooding; and, - All lots that have a minimum floor requirement due to presence of floodplain or other factors must have FEMA elevation certifications prepared and submitted by a licensed professional surveyor for review and acceptance by the city's floodplain administrator on two separate occasions during the construction process. - An elevation certificate must be prepared, submitted, and accepted prior to the slab being poured; and - An elevation certificate must be prepared, submitted, and accepted prior to the issuance of the certificate of occupancy.